Date of Degree

 Copyright 2011 Norikiyo Ueno

 Ueno, Norikiyo.
-"Host and parasite determinants of Leishmania survival following phagocytosis by macrophages." doctoral dissertation, University of Iowa, 2011.
+"Host and parasite determinants of Leishmania survival following phagocytosis by macrophages." doctoral PhD diss., University of Iowa, 2011.